Krylov exponents and power spectra for maximal quantum chaos: an EFT approach: Simple shift-symmetric correlators and their Krylov exponents

 \subsection{Interpretation of the submaximal Krylov exponents within the EFT}

 \begingroup \endgroup

-In the previous sections, we considered several examples of two-point functions that satisfy the shift symmetry constraints, as well as a set of physical constraints, see \autoref{table:classes_sols}.
-Within this space of solutions, a subset satisfying a periodicity condition in imaginary frequency was simple enough that we could calculate the Lanczos coefficients analytically and find $\lambda_K = \lambda_L /2$.
-This result is in tension with the conjectured bound $\lambda_{L} \leq \lambda_K \leq 2\pi T$.
-To critically assess these results, it is important to contrast the regime of validity and assumptions of the EFT of maximal chaos and the UOGH.
+In the previous sections, we considered several examples of two-point functions that satisfy the shift symmetry constraints, as well as a minimal set of physical constraints, see \autoref{table:classes_sols}.
+Within this space of solutions, a subset satisfying a periodicity condition in imaginary frequency was simple enough that we could calculate the Lanczos coefficients analytically and find $\lambda_K=\pi T$.
+This result indicates that within the EFT of maximal chaos, the shift symmetry guarantees maximal Lyapunov growth in the OTOC diagnostic as defined in the EFT framework, while it does not uniquely determine the Krylov exponent extracted from thermal two-point functions.
+Interpreting this in terms of the conjectured bound $\lambda_{L} \leq \lambda_K \leq 2\pi T$ requires care, since at finite temperature the exponents depend on the choice of regularization scheme.
+The apparent tension arises when one adopts a broad interpretation of the conjecture, in which $\lambda_L$ is identified with the Lyapunov exponent extracted from the OTOC as defined in \cite{Blake:2017ris,Blake:2021wqj}, and/or when one assumes that maximal chaos as seen through the OTOC is a physical statement and thus independent of this choice.
+Let us highlight that for maximally chaotic systems such as those described by the EFT construction, $\lambda_L$ is expected to be universal ($2\pi T$) and robust against changes in regularization.
+See \autoref{footnote4} for references and discussion.
+To critically assess these results, it is also important to contrast the regime of validity and assumptions of the EFT of maximal chaos and the UOGH.

 \begin{itemize} \item {\bf Infinite vs finite \boldmath{$N$}.} The Krylov exponents obtained in this work arise from the autocorrelator of the bare field, which corresponds to the leading-order contribution in the $1/N$ expansion to the autocorrelator of the full field; see eq.~\eqref{eq:full_to_bare_g}.
 This level of approximation is sufficient to reproduce the maximal Lyapunov exponent in the OTOC, and as demonstrated in \cite{Blake:2017ris,Blake:2021wqj}, where the addition of the shift symmetry constraints ensures the expected exponential growth of OTOCs governed by the Lyapunov exponent.
 However, we find that in the leading-order truncation, some correlation functions yield half-maximal Krylov exponents.